 As with any other field, institutional investors want to see future scaling before they make big commitments.
 This is more the case with emerging tech like robotics, which is capital-intensive with long gestation periods.

-GreyOrange rode on BITS Pilani alumni support before proving scale with automation of the warehouse.
+GreyOrange rode on BITS Pilani alumni support before proving scale with the automation of the warehouse.
 For others such as humanoid, educational or medical robots, it’s early days.

 Tracxn data shows that while industrial robotic startups in India have raised $216 million, financing for consumer robotics is heavily skewed towards the US and Japan, with Israel and South-East Asia beginning to make inroads.